dattlabs/datt-base/README.md

 ### Set local firewall:

-- sudo ufw allow 5565/tcp
+- sudo ufw allow 5565/tcp (example only. consult your security guru for the correct setting in your environment.)